 A bad perspective is one of the most frustrating photography mistakes you can come across, especially when you want a photo to be truly straight.
-Don’t get too upset next time your photo is slightly crooked; most times, it can be fixed using the geometry tool in Lightroom.
+Don’t get too upset next time your image is slightly crooked; most times, it can be fixed using the geometry tool in Lightroom.
 Just find the Geometry section in the option carousel and tap on it.

 You can use the sliders to straighten up the photo.
 I also like using the Guided Upright tool.
 Simply tap on the Guided Upright icon and draw lines following crooked elements, both vertically and horizontally.
 The system will automatically straighten the image accordingly.

 Sometimes fixing perspective is a little too much.
 Maybe your photo just needs some trimming.
 In this case, go to the Crop section in Lightroom.
 Rotate and crop accordingly.
 Make sure to keep composition in mind, as cropping an image too little or too much can leave it worse.
 Our best Lightroom tip would be never to be scared of cropping!

 - The grass area was overpowering.
 It takes attention from the London Eye and the building next to it.
 I cropped a large part of it to better focus on the subject while also keeping the beautiful greenery visible.

 Remove unwanted objects

-Sometimes you take an amazing photo only to find out later you also captured an annoying piece of trash next to your subject.
+Sometimes you take a fantastic photo only to find out later you also captured an annoying piece of trash next to your subject.
 This also happens when shooting random objects, which can have dust, dirt, lint, and other annoying distractions.
 Maybe you don’t want a portrait to show your friend’s latest pimple.
 Thankfully, Adobe’s software is genius, and it can help you get rid of imperfections.